How to Check Balance in Airtel

 - You can also press other numbers to hear about recharging options, data packs, or plan upgrades.

 This method is toll-free and works even if your phone has a dead screen or damaged touchscreen.
-It’s a reliable fallback when other digital methods are unavailable.
+Its a reliable fallback when other digital methods are unavailable.

 Method 6: Third-Party Wallet Apps (Paytm, Google Pay, PhonePe)